Agadir

 …

 It was Judith BLITZ (Didy), Gérard BLITZ's sister, who opened the village on January 30, 1966.
-Among her team, in charge of traffic, was a certain Marcelle FAYT, also known as the Duchess, as well as a very young PS (service personnel) born in Agadir.
-His name will resonate for a long time in the history of the Club.
+Among her team, in the traffic manager position, was a certain Marcelle FAYT, also known as the Duchess, as well as a very young PS (service staff) from Agadir.
+His name would resonate for a long time in the Club's history.
 His name: Ali IMANE

-After Didy, Pierre LEVRARD, Jean BELIN, Tony HATOT and then Pierre Jean LAPLACE succeeded each other as village chief in Agadir.
-Jean Robert REZNIK began his career as village chief there in 1970.
+After Didy, Pierre Levrard, Jean Belin, Tony Hatot, and then Pierre Jean Laplace succeeded one another as village chief in Agadir.
+Jean Robert Reznik began his career as village chief there in 1970

 The end:

-Although since the mid-2010s, the village was said to be on borrowed time, the axe fell in March 2021 in the midst of the COVID19 pandemic.
-The reason is, according to information obtained from Club Med, that the village, sorry, the "resort" of Agadir no longer met the standards of quality and comfort that they are keen to offer to "their customers" (Q.E.D.: village incompatible with the move upmarket).
-For Club Med, the future in Morocco involves the expansion of the Marrakech Palmeraie and Yasmina resorts planned for 2022, as well as the opening of the new Essaouira village for December 2023.
+Although rumors had circulated since the mid-2010s that the village was on borrowed time, the axe fell in March 2021, in the midst of the COVID-19 pandemic.
+According to information obtained from Club Med, the reason was that the village—or rather, the "resort"—in Agadir no longer met the quality and comfort standards they were committed to offering their clients (QED: the village was incompatible with moving upmarket).
+For Club Med, the future in Morocco lies in the expansion of the Marrakech Palmeraie and Yasmina resorts, planned for 2022, as well as the opening of the new Essaouira village in December 2023.
+As

-As you have understood, the Club Méditerranée village of Agadir is now part of the long list of villages included in the Club's village paradise and in the Collierbar pages.
+you can see, the Club Med village in Agadir now joins the long list of villages enshrined in the Club Med's "Village Paradise" and featured in the Collierbar.

 Videos